-There are many reasons for choosing or changing a particular polling place.
-Any or all of the following reasons may apply:
+There are many reasons for choosing or changing a particular polling

-- ☆ Facilities become overcrowded or permission is no longer granted for a facility to be used as a polling place. - As precincts grow, boundaries have to be revised.
-This could result in your having to be assigned to a different polling place. - ☆ Previous polling place not accessible to the disabled and the elderly as dictated by law. - ☆ The different grouping of districts in an election could make it necessary to change your polling place from election to election. - ☆ Inadequate lighting, parking or other similar concerns may require a new location to be selected. - ☆ Construction/remodeling may render a polling place unavailable for an election. - ☆ Facility must be secure for storing touch screen voting equipment.
+- As precincts grow, boundaries have to be revised.
+This could result in your having to be assigned to a different polling place. - ☆ Previous polling place not accessible to the disabled and the elderly as dictated by law. - ☆ The different grouping of districts in an election could make it necessary to change your polling place from election to election. - ☆ Inadequate lighting, parking or other similar concerns may require a new location to be selected. - ☆ Construction/remodeling may render a polling place unavailable for an election. - ☆ Facility must be secure for storing voting equipment.